-It’s the middle of winter in the Northern Hemisphere and most cyclists could be forgiven for putting their feet up, staying out of the cold and enjoying the off season.
-Others, though, will be out in full winter kit, ticking off the miles in the name of ‘base training’.
+Most cyclists could be forgiven for putting their feet up in the depths of winter, staying out of the cold and enjoying the off-season, with only social rides keeping the legs turning.
+Others, though, will be ticking off the miles in the name of ‘base training’.

-We spoke to two cycling coaches to discover whether base training is a myth or must-do.
+We’ve spoken to three cycling coaches to discover whether base training for cyclists is a myth or a must-do.

 What is base training?

-Base training describes the long, steady rides intended to build your aerobic fitness.
+Base training involves long, steady rides intended to build your aerobic fitness.

-Base training also provides the foundation on which to build your form through the rest of the season.
-The clue is in the name – if you consider your fitness as a pyramid, base training provides a solid endurance base, while your top-end form is represented by the peak of the pyramid.
+This form of training provides the foundation on which to build your form through the rest of the season.
+The clue is in the name – if you consider your fitness as a pyramid, base training provides a solid endurance base, while your top-end form, typically developed through short, sharp interval training sessions, is represented by the peak of the pyramid.

 “The goal is to develop your aerobic base fitness,” explains Matt Rowe of Rowe & King Cycle Coaching.
 “That gives you the fitness and ability to train harder and absorb a greater workload further down the line.”

-Completing a phase of low intensity endurance training prepares the body for more intense work to come, adds Matt Bottrill of Matt Bottrill Performance Coaching, allowing you to sustainably build towards a higher peak of form.
+Completing a phase of low-intensity endurance training prepares the body for more intense work to come, adds Matt Bottrill of Matt Bottrill Performance Coaching, enabling you to build sustainably towards a higher peak of form.

 “Things like HIIT [High Intensity Interval Training] are the pillars of your future training blocks, which is how you’re going to get your peak performance,” he says.
 “But base training is about building those foundations so you can then take the load.”

 In terms of intensity, slow and steady is the name of the game – this is no smashfest around the local lanes, chasing KOM/QOMs on Strava.
-Base training rides should involve riding steady in zone two.
+Base training rides should involve riding steadily in zone two of your training zones.

 What are the benefits of base training?

-As we’ve already alluded to, base training has three main benefits: to improve your aerobic efficiency, to improve your ability to use fat as a fuel source, and to provide a solid foundation of fitness on which to build your form.
+Base training has three main benefits: to improve your aerobic efficiency; to improve your ability to use fat as a fuel source and to provide a solid foundation of fitness on which to build your form.